 6.5.1 Applicability to language

-The vulnerability of arrays indexed by enumerations discussed in ISO/IEC TR 24772-1:2019 clause 6.5 does not directly exist in Java since arrays in Java can only be indexed by int values.
-This mapping can easily be created, however, by indexing an array by the ordinals of an enum type, which can result in a subset of the issues discussed in ISO/IEC TR 24772-1:2019.
+The vulnerability of arrays indexed by enumerations discussed in ISO/IEC 24772-1:2024 6.5 does not directly exist in Java since arrays in Java can only be indexed by int values.
+This mapping can easily be created, however, by indexing an array by the ordinals of an enum type, which can result in a subset of the issues discussed in ISO/IEC 24772-1:2024.
 In particular, arrays with ‘holes’ are difficult to create, but maintenance on an enumeration type that insert values between other enum values could result in array indexing errors.

 The vulnerabilities related to user-provided encodings do not exist in Java since the enumerator capability does not rely upon a user-provided encoding.
 Also, because enum constants are associated with a specific type, the vulnerability associated with the mapping of enums to integer types is absent in Java.